-The reason they are so jaded (or as Grand Admiral Thrawn states above, “filled with resentment”) is that they are “deficient in understanding.”
-They don't know that there are easily learned money principles that can make them wealthy.
-And even when they do have a bit of understanding, they often don't want to apply those to their lives because while the principles to becoming wealthy are easy to understand, they are difficult for most people to use (since they require self-control).
+The reason they are so jaded (or, as Grand Admiral Thrawn states above, “filled with resentment”) is that they are “deficient in understanding.”
+They don't know that there are quickly learned money principles that can make them wealthy.
+And even when they do have a bit of understanding, they often don't want to apply those to their lives because while the principles of becoming wealthy are easy to understand, they are difficult for most people to use (since they require self-control).

 So what should we do with these people?
 Send them to Abafar to mine rhydonium, of course!

 Ok, perhaps that's a bit too drastic.
 Instead, we need to keep exposing them to the straightforward, basic concepts of personal finance that will hopefully one day apply.